Haoxi Wang: Playing career

 He played in the Ontario Junior Hockey League (OJHL) for multiple teams, including the King Rebellion – a club owned by his mother Willa Wang.

 In February 2024, Wang played for the Chinese U-18 national team.
 In a 2024 interview, he stated that he takes pride in his background and would like to play for the national junior team and the men's national team.

 In December 2024, he transitioned to major junior hockey, joining the Oshawa Generals of the Ontario Hockey League (OHL).
 He recorded two assists in 32 games during the regular season and added three more assists during a 21-game playoff run that saw Oshawa reach the OHL finals.

 Although he had previously committed to Boston University, Wang opted to remain in major junior hockey and returned to Oshawa for the 2025–26 season.
 In the 2025 NHL entry draft, he was selected 33rd overall by the San Jose Sharks.
 Wang was the third Chinese-born player selected in an NHL entry draft, following Andong Song (selected in 2015) and Kevin He (selected in 2024).

+International play

+On April 29, 2026, Wang was selected to the China national team for the 2026 IIHF Division I B Championship.
+He was named the Best Defender of the tournament, finishing with two goals, two assists and a +4 in five games as China finished as the tournament runners-up.